Coding Bootcamp Careers: The Ultimate Guide

 The BLS reports that web developers earned a median annual salary of $73,760 in 2019, and it projects that jobs in web development will grow 8% between 2019 and 2029.See Web Development Bootcamps

-User experience and user interface (UX/UI) designers help create visually pleasing, usable technology products for clients.
+User experience and user interface (UX/UI) designers help create visually pleasing, usable technology products, services, and interfaces for clients.
 UX/UI designers help advocate for the customer, ensuring that users or audiences have a smooth experience when utilizing a website or other virtual product.
-These professionals often conduct user research, create product designs, develop prototypes, and run user testing.
+These professionals often conduct user research, create product designs via wireframing, develop prototypes, and run user testing.

 Career Outcomes of Coding Bootcamps